 5. Subtle and Formal

-This walnut floor has been given a finish that lets its grain blend in a little more, giving it a more subtle and formal look.
+This walnut flooring has been given a finish that lets its grain blend in a little more, giving it a more subtle and formal look.
 A walnut floor like this can be used in formal living rooms, dens, and anywhere you want to highlight the depth and the beauty of the space.

 6. Contrasting Warmth